Speed limit: History

 In 2010, Sweden defined the Vision Zero program, a multi-national road traffic safety project that aims to achieve a highway system with no fatalities or serious injuries involving road traffic.

 Regulations

-Most countries use the metric speed unit of kilometers per hour, while others, including the United States, United Kingdom, and Liberia, use speed limits given in miles per hour.
-Although there have been discussions about a switch to using metric units in countries' other systems (see Metrication in the United Kingdom and Metrication in the United States), there are currently no proposals to change these laws.
+Most countries use the metric speed unit of kilometres per hour, while others, including the United States and United Kingdom and Belize, use speed limits given in miles per hour.

-Basic rule

 Vienna Convention on Road Traffic

 In countries bound by the Vienna Conventions on Road Traffic (1968 & 1977), Article 13 defines a basic rule for speed and distance between vehicles: